15 Essential Questions to Ask Before Buying Car Insurance

 Can I negotiate my car insurance rate?

 You can't "negotiate" in the traditional sense, but you absolutely can shop around, ask about all available discounts, adjust your coverage limits and deductibles, and ask your current insurer to price-match a competitor's quote.
-Drivers who compare quotes from multiple insurers save an average of $867 to $1,100 per year compared to those who simply auto-renew.
+According to NerdWallet's April 2026 data, the median gap between the cheapest and most expensive insurer for the same driver exceeds $1,300 per year.
+Use our car insurance comparison shopping guide to find the best rate for your profile.

 What should I ask my insurance company before filing a claim?

 Before filing, ask whether your repair cost exceeds your deductible by a meaningful margin, and whether filing will trigger a rate increase.
-For minor damage just slightly above your deductible, paying out of pocket may be smarter than facing a 44% to 53% premium increase for three to five years.
+For minor damage just slightly above your deductible, paying out of pocket may be smarter than facing a 43% or higher premium increase that persists for three to five years.
 Also confirm whether you have rental car reimbursement coverage in case your vehicle needs to be in the shop for an extended period.
+Review your car insurance policy details to understand exactly what you're entitled to before making that call.

 Compare Car Insurance Rates in Ohio